usnistgov/feasst/dev/README.rst

 * Wrap triclinic particles for Movie.
 See: https://github.com/lammps/lammps/blob/develop/src/domain.cpp#L1232-L1322
 * Clean up the To Do list
 * add netcdf support http://unidata.github.io/netcdf-cxx4/index.html , https://gerasimosmichalitsianos.wordpress.com/2017/12/13/usingcppwithnetcdf/ https://support.scinet.utoronto.ca/education/staticpublic/course177content327.html
-* add in example plugin: One example template for each object type with documentation on how to modify it
+* add in example plugin: One example template for each object type with documentation on how to modify it (Action, Modify, Trial?)
 * Make aggregate lists (like tutorial) of all models, all steppers, all trials, etc from all plugins available.
 * Add a logger, to output model params, ewald params, etc, to help users catch mistakes.
 Or maybe, output these parameters as the commented header in Log, maybe in json format.